 Our Food Pantry

-The Helping Hands Pantry food pantry is where we serve the public with free food seven days a week, 362 days a year (closed New Years, Thanksgiving, and Christmas) – over 1000 people a day!
+The Helping Hands Pantry food pantry is where we serve the public with free food five days a week (closed Major Holidays) – over 1000 people a day!
 We have several partners who provide food and money and a will to help those in need.

 Inland Orange Conservancy writes, “Toward the end of the 2005 Valencia orange season, the Inland Orange Conservancy noticed that low-income people were going hungry in the same neighborhoods where groves heavily laden with oranges were left unpicked.
 The fruit was simply left to rot because growers would have to pay more to harvest it than they would make by selling it….To waste such an abundance of tasty citrus seemed like a shame….The IOC sprang into action, asking for volunteers to pick, pack, and deliver the fruit to those in need.”